IQ404/study-notes/README.md

 - Note that, in `glm` (as in OpenGL), matrices are [column-majored](https://en.wikipedia.org/wiki/Row-_and_column-major_order).

+  Thus, we don't need to transpose the matrix memory layout when sending the matrices created by glm library as uniforms to OpenGL shaders.

 ## Space transformations in OpenGL

 This is a perfect example of how OpenGL makes a simple concept f***ing complicated.